+SEEK

-SEEK →: Press the right or left arrow to go to the next or previous station.
-The radio will seek to stations with a strong signal only.
-The sound will mute while seeking.
+: Press the right or the left arrow to go to the next or to the previous station.

-To scan stations, press one of the SEEK arrows for two seconds, and SCAN will appear on the display.
+To scan stations, press one of the SEEK arrows for two seconds.
+SCAN will appear on the display.
 The radio will go to a station, play for a few seconds, then go on to the next station.
-Press one of the SEEK arrows again to stop scanning.
-The radio will scan to stations with a strong signal only.
-The sound will mute while scanning.
+Press SEEK again to stop scanning.